 Our hands are fantastic!
 They are one of the primary means through which we experience connection to the world and to other humans.
-When we interact with people and objects with our hands, we not only experience the sensation of touch, but we also transfer substances (oils, dirt, perfumes, micro-organisms, etc.) between the two touching surfaces.
-Usually this exchange is not problematic, and sometimes it's actually beneficial; consider the scent of a loved one lingering on your skin for a short while.
-However, the transfer of micro-organisms between different hands, or hands and surfaces, is one of the mechanisms through which diseases can be transmitted.
+When we interact with people and objects with our hands, we not only experience the sensation of touch, but we also transfer substances (oils, dirt, perfumes, microorganisms) between the two touching surfaces.
+Usually this exchange is not problematic, and sometimes beneficial-consider the scent of a loved one lingering on your skin for a short while.
+However, transfer of microorganisms between hands and hands, or hands and surfaces, is one of the mechanisms through which diseases can be transmitted.

-Although we all know that hand hygiene can help to keep us healthy, many of us would benefit from knowing how to clean our hands correctly and when it is appropriate to do so.
+Although we all know that hand hygiene can help to keep us healthy, many of us need help to know how and when to appropriately clean our hands.
 It is also common that knowledge alone is not enough: we know that we should be diligent about hand hygiene, but in practice we do it less often or less carefully than we should.

-A behavioural modification model can help overcome these challenges.
-Implementing the components of system change, training, reminding individuals or organisations about hand hygiene and giving them feedback can drive cultural change to create a sustained new 'norm' where correct hand hygiene is performed at an increased percentage of the time.
+A behavioral modification model can help overcome these difficulties.
+By working with the components of system change, training, reminding and feedback individuals or organizations can drive cultural change to create a sustained new normal where correct hand hygiene is performed a higher percentage of the time.

-This paper will discuss each aspect of the behavioural change cycle as it applies to hand hygiene.
-It will include evidence-based information on the need for correct hand-hygiene behaviour, educational material that is relevant to hand-hygiene training, thoughts about how to drive behavioural change through reminders and feedback, as well as evidence that this cycle can create cultural change.
+This paper will discuss each aspect of the behavioral change cycle as it applies to hand hygiene.
+It will include evidence-based information on the need for correct hand hygiene behavior, educational material that is relevant to hand hygiene training, thoughts about how to drive behavioral change through reminders and feedback, as well as evidence that this cycle can create cultural change.